olesyapro888/Earthquakes_maps_GeoJSON_Leaflet.js/README.md

 use the JavaScript and the D3.js library.
 To retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
 To plot the data on a Mapbox map through an API request and create interactivity for the earthquake data by using the Leaflet library.

-The analysis was created using next software: JavaScript, GeoJSON, VScode, Mapbox of the Leaflet.js.
+The analysis was created using next software: VScode, JavaScript, Leaflet.js, GeoJSON, Mapbox.
 ## `Mapping_Earthquakes Analysis Summary`